Nikhith019/Hybrid-model-to-predict-arryhthmia-in-cancer-patients/README.md

-# Hybrid Model for Predicting Arrhythmia in Cancer Patients
+Hybrid Model for Predicting Arrhythmia in Cancer Patients

-## Project Overview
+🚀 Project Overview

-This project aims to develop a hybrid machine learning model for predicting arrhythmia in cancer patients based on medical data such as ECG signals, patient history, and other relevant medical features.
-The model combines traditional machine learning techniques with deep learning (neural networks) to improve prediction accuracy and assist healthcare professionals in making early interventions.
+This project develops a hybrid machine learning model to predict arrhythmia in cancer patients using medical data such as ECG signals, patient history, and other relevant health indicators.
+The model combines traditional machine learning techniques with deep learning (LSTM-based) networks to improve prediction accuracy and support early diagnosis.

-The project includes a full pipeline that involves:
+The full pipeline includes:

-1)Data Preprocessing
+Data Preprocessing

-2)Feature Engineering
+Feature Engineering

-3)Model Training (Hybrid Model)
+Model Training (Hybrid Model)

-4)Model Evaluation
+Model Evaluation

-5)Deployment for Prediction
+Deployment for Prediction

-## Objective
+🎯 Objective

-The goal is to develop a model capable of predicting the likelihood of arrhythmia occurring in cancer patients, which could help in early diagnosis and improve treatment outcomes.
+The aim is to build a predictive model that identifies the likelihood of arrhythmia in cancer patients, enabling earlier clinical interventions and potentially improving patient outcomes.

-## Table of Contents
+📑 Table of Contents

-1.Project Setup
+Project Setup

-2.Data
+Data

-3.Model Architecture
+Model Architecture

-4.Installation & Requirements
+Installation & Requirements

-5.How to Use
+How to Use

-6.Results
+Results

-7.Evaluation Metrics
+Evaluation Metrics

-## Project Setup
+🛠️ Project Setup

-### Clone the Repository

-To get started with this project, you can clone the repository:
+To get started, clone the repository:

 git clone https://github.com/your-username/arrhythmia-cancer-prediction.git
 cd arrhythmia-cancer-prediction

-## Data
+📊 Data

+The dataset includes anonymized medical records such as:

+ECG signal data
+Medical history
+Patient demographics
-The data used in this project contains features such as ECG signal data, medical history, and patient demographics.
-The dataset is anonymized and consists of multiple attributes related to cancer patients.
-Due to privacy concerns, raw patient data cannot be shared directly, but mock data or preprocessed datasets are available in the repository.
+⚠️ Note: Due to privacy concerns, raw patient data cannot be shared publicly.
+However, mock datasets and preprocessed examples are available within the repository for testing and demonstration purposes.

-## Model Architecture
+🧠 Model Architecture

-### The hybrid model consists of the following components:
+The hybrid model consists of the following components:

-1.Preprocessing Layer:
+1. Preprocessing Layer

-*Normalization of ECG data and relevant features.
+Normalization of ECG and other numerical features Feature engineering for clinical relevance

-*Feature Engineering for arrhythmia prediction.

-2.Machine Learning Layer:

-*Traditional machine learning models are used in conjunction with deep learning layers.

-3.Deep Learning Layer:
+2. Machine Learning Layer
+Traditional models (e.g., Random Forest, SVM) for structured data
+3. Deep Learning Layer

-*LSTM (Long Short-Term Memory): To capture sequential patterns in ECG signals over time.
-*Dense Neural Network: For final classification of arrhythmia.
+LSTM: To capture temporal patterns in ECG signals Dense Neural Network: Final classification output

-4.Hybrid Model:

-*The hybrid model combines machine learning techniques with neural networks to improve prediction accuracy.
+4. Hybrid Fusion

-## Installation & Requirements
+Combines both machine learning and deep learning predictions for higher accuracy 💻 Installation & Requirements

-Make sure you have Python installed (preferably Python 3.8 or higher).
-You can install the necessary dependencies using the following steps:
+Make sure you have Python 3.8+ installed.

-### 1. Clone the repository:
+1. Clone the Repository:
 git clone https://github.com/your-username/arrhythmia-cancer-prediction.git
 cd arrhythmia-cancer-prediction

-### 2. Install Dependencies:
+2. Install Dependencies:

-You can install the dependencies by running the following:

 pip install -r requirements.txt

-### 3. Dependencies (requirements.txt)
+3. Key Dependencies

-The required dependencies for the project include:

-*TensorFlow: For training the deep learning model.

-*Scikit-learn: For traditional machine learning models.

-*Pandas: For data manipulation.

-*NumPy: For numerical operations.

-*Matplotlib/Seaborn: For data visualization.
+TensorFlow: Deep learning framework
+Scikit-learn: For ML models and evaluation
+Pandas, NumPy: Data processing
+Matplotlib, Seaborn: Visualization

-*SpaCy: For NLP preprocessing if required.
+SpaCy: (Optional) NLP preprocessing

-*Other libraries: As per the requirements of preprocessing and evaluation.

-## 5.How to Use:
+Other tools as listed in requirements.txt
+⚙️ How to Use

-* Clone the repo and place the dataset in the suitabale folder.
+Clone the repository and place the dataset in the appropriate data/ folder.

-* specicy the path correctly in the model and run the model for the results.
+Update dataset paths in the relevant scripts.
+Train the model using:
+python train_model.py
+Evaluate performance:
+python evaluate_model.py
+Run predictions:
+python predict.py --input data/new_patient.csv

-## Results
+📈 Results

-After training the model on the provided data, the hybrid model achieved high accuracy in predicting arrhythmia occurrences in cancer patients.
+After training, the hybrid model achieved the following performance on test data:

-Example output:
 Accuracy: 95%
 Precision: 92%
 Recall: 89%
 F1-Score: 90%

-## Evaluation Metrics
+📊 Evaluation Metrics

-The model's performance is measured using the following metrics:
+The following metrics were used to assess model performance:

-Accuracy: The percentage of correctly classified instances out of all instances.
+Accuracy: Correct predictions out of total cases

-Precision: The proportion of true positive predictions over all positive predictions made by the model.

-Recall: The proportion of true positive predictions over all actual positive instances.
+Precision: True Positives / (True Positives + False Positives)
+Recall: True Positives / (True Positives + False Negatives)

-F1-Score: The harmonic mean of precision and recall.
+F1-Score: Harmonic mean of precision and recall